 I had a chat with Neil Perkin during coffee and he mentioned that he had been working more frequently with senior management teams on recent consultancy projects.
 And he observed how apparent it quickly becomes in stakeholder workshops just how little time these business leaders spend with each other.
 In fact it is questionable whether the word “team” actually applies to the senior management of many large organisations.

 The machinery is broken, or at best dysfunctional, and technology won’t fix it.
 The digital transformation of a badly oiled machine will only make matters worse.
 It is doomed to be a very expensive mistake.
+If you don’t want a technology vs machinery situation, you need to focus as much attention on the legacy issues of structure, culture, teamwork and politics as on the desired outcomes and the technology required to achieve them.

 Done properly digital transformation is, first and foremost, an exercise in management consultancy.
 No surprise then that management consultancies are the organisations with which we most often compete to secure these digital transformation projects.
+Agencies vs consultancies.
+Past vs future.
+Technology vs machinery.